AffanTheBest/utilites/README.md

 ### Simple Calculator

 ```
-It is a simple simple calculator made with HTML , CSS  & JavaScript with an awsome UI.
+It is a simple calculator made with HTML , CSS  & JavaScript with an awsome UI.
 ```

 -------------------------------------------------------